This information is intended for use by health professionals

 Oral amiodarone is not contra-indicated in patients with latent or manifest heart failure but caution should be exercised as, occasionally, existing heart failure may be worsened.
 In such cases, amiodarone may be used with other appropriate therapies.

 The pharmacological action of amiodarone induces ECG changes: QT prolongation (related to prolonged repolarisation) with the possible development of U-waves and deformed T-waves; these changes do not reflect toxicity.

 In the elderly, heart rate may decrease markedly.

 Treatment should be discontinued in case of onset of 2nd or 3rd degree A-V block, sino-atrial block or bifascicular block.

 Amiodarone has a low pro-arrhythmic effect.
 Onsets of new arrhythmias or worsening of treated arrhythmias, sometimes fatal, have been reported.
 It is important, but difficult, to differentiate a lack of efficacy of the drug from a proarrhythmic effect, whether or not this is associated with a worsening of the cardiac condition.
-Proarrhythmic effects generally occur in the context of drug interactions and/or electrolytic disorders (see sections 4.5. and 4.8).
+Proarrhythmic effects generally occur in the context of QT prolonging factors such as drug interactions and/or electrolytic disorders (see sections 4.5. and 4.8).
 Despite QT interval prolongation, amiodarone exhibits a low torsadogenic activity.

 Before starting amiodarone, it is recommended to perform an ECG and serum potassium measurement.
 Monitoring of ECG is recommended during treatment.